rodrigogarcia1986/rodrigogarcia1986/README.md

 I’m @rodrigogarcia1986

-- 👀 I’m interested - and junior - in programming and a current student of **Backend development** at Cubos Academy.
+- 👀 I’m interested in programming and a current student of **Backend development** at Cubos Academy.
 - 💞️ I’m looking forward to collaborate on any type of projects!
 - 😄 Pronouns: He/His
 - ⚡ Curiosities: Gamer | Plays acoustic guitar